Content Submission Guidelines

 Submission Requirements

 Our audio streaming system requires that all files be saved as .mp3 or .m4a (.aac) with a sampling rate of 44,100 Hz and a constant bitrate (CBR).
-We suggest saving files at 128kbps for talk shows and 192kbps for music (and in stereo if your show includes music).
+We suggest saving files at 128kbps mono for talk shows and at least 192kbps stereo for music programs.
 If you’ll need us to help you with any editing, please instead send us your audio as a higher quality, uncompressed .wav or .aiff file if you can.
 And if you’re using editing software, please remember to save your session file in case we need you to go back and make any changes!

 Please note that radio.co also limits individual audio files to 200mb, so if yours is larger than that, you may need to split it in 2.

-Finally, if this is a new program or series, please send us a brief, generic description (no more than 2-3 sentences) of your show that we can include on our website as well as your website or social media address if there’s somewhere you want us to link to.
+Finally, if this is a new program or series, please email us at radiofreemontclair(at)gmail.com with a brief, generic description (no more than 2-3 sentences) of your show that we can include on our website, as well as your website or social media address if there’s somewhere you want us to link to and some show art or a logo that we can use for all of your episodes going forward (our system requires a square image that’s at least 600 x 600 px).

 And please take a final look at your audio file and do a spot check before you send it to us: